rafasoares/cancancan-wiki/Exception-Handling.md

 `403.html` must be pure HTML, CSS, and JavaScript--not a template.
 The fields of the exception are not available to it.

-If you you are getting unexpected behavior when rescuing from the exception it is best to add some logging .
+If you are getting unexpected behavior when rescuing from the exception it is best to add some logging .
 See [[Debugging Abilities]] for details.

 See [[Authorization in Web Services]] for rescuing exceptions for XML responses.